stempy/NLog.MongoDB20/README.md

-NLog.MongoDB Target
+NLog.MongoDB20 Target
 =============
-The NLog.MongoDB target allows you to use a MongoDB instance as the persistence mechanism for NLog.
+The NLog.MongoDB20 target allows you to use a MongoDB instance as the persistence mechanism for NLog.

 You can define which database and server to use, but by default a collection will be created for each "Logger" you use.

+This version targets use by MongoDB.Driver 2.0 API

 Installation
 -------------